 Ever considered visiting Giglio Island?
-Me neither, on account of I’d never ever heard of it until today!
+Me neither, on account of I’d never ever heard of it until today, preferring to go somewhere like Sicily – that I’d actually heard of!
 Then I found this awesome and easy to follow infographic that just made me fall in love with the place without even trying – so join me on my dream of visiting Giglio Island in Italy!
 Here are my favourite reasons to visit:

 This will be your point of arrival on the island; while ports are often dumpy towns, this is anything but.
 Wander the streets to check out the Tower of Saraceno, the beautifully coloured houses, and much more as you adventure through town deciding on your next stop.
 Which may well be…